Hagaio21/ImgiNav/UNUSED_FUNCTIONS_REPORT.md

 # Unused Functions Report

-This report documents all functions that are declared/imported but not being used in the codebase.
+This report documents all functions that were declared/imported but not being used in the codebase.

 ## Summary

 - **Total unused functions found**: 12
 - **Critical bug fixed**: 1 (missing `NumpySafeLoader` definition)
+- **Status**: ✅ All unused functions have been removed

 ## Unused Functions by Module